DrWiJi/abx-test-tool/README.md

 ## Usage

 1. Prepare your audio files:
-   - Place your audio files in the `audio` directory
+   - Place your audio files in the `samples` directory
    - Name your files with `_A.wav` and `_B.wav` suffixes (e.g., `test1_A.wav`, `test1_B.wav`)

 2. Run the application: